Learn why AR, Big Data, AI, Machine Learning and IoT are driving the future of Retail industry

 AI enables computers to learn and think in human ways.
 Along with the ability to find and process information quickly, AI helps retailers serve customers better, increase sales conversions at a lower cost than using human resources.

-In addition, according to an analysis of shopping activities of more than 150 million shoppers and 250 million visits to e-commerce websites(3), personalized suggestions when searching bring in higher conversion rate.
-Specifically, the number of shoppers searching and clicking on the suggested results, even though only accounts for 7% of the number of visits, contributes up to 26% of business revenue.
-In addition, 37% shoppers who click on the suggestion on the first visit came back later, which shows the potential of using AI in search personalization to increase sales conversions.
+In addition, according to an analysis of shopping activities of more than 150 million shoppers and 250 million visits to e-commerce websites(3), personalized suggestions when searching bring in a higher conversion rate.
+Specifically, the number of shoppers searching and clicking on the suggested results, even though it only accounts for 7% of the number of visits, contribute up to 26% of business revenue.
+In addition, 37% of shoppers who click on the suggestion on the first visit came back later, which shows the potential of using AI in search personalization to increase sales conversions.

 Machine Learning helps create smart pricing plans

 Currently, the need to optimize profitability based on a retailer’s smart pricing plan has been more easily met with the help of Machine Learning.
-By learning based on sample models obtained from historical data, Machine Learning can predict customers’ reaction to each price, each sales policy of the product as well as appropriate time to adjust prices.
+By learning based on sample models obtained from historical data, Machine Learning can predict customers’ reaction to each price, each sales policy of the product as well as an appropriate time to adjust prices.
 As a result, retailers can flexibly change prices to achieve the best profit.

-Machine Learning is most used in online retail due to its ability to easily adjust prices and huge amount of historical data.
-Hotel booking sites such as Booking or Agoda always change their prices by dates, seasons or according to the promotions they set, thereby better retaining customers and getting the optimal profit.
+Machine Learning is most used in online retail due to its ability to easily adjust prices and a huge amount of historical data.
+Hotel booking sites such as Booking or Agoda always change their prices by dates, seasons, or according to the promotions they set, thereby better retaining customers and getting the optimal profit.